Application Doctoral Degree

 Application Process and Dates

 Applications are only possible for the summer semester.
-The following application steps are required during the application period 1 to 30 September 2021, 4 p.m. (cut-off deadline) for the summer semester 2022:
+The following application steps are required during the application period from 1 September to 2 October 2023, 4 p.m. (cut-off deadline) for the summer semester 2024:

 Step 1: Online Application

-Please create an applicant account in CampusNet.
+Please create an applicant account in HISinOne.
 As soon as you start an application, it will receive an application number to which you can refer in case of any queries.

 Once you have submitted your online application, you will receive a confirmation email containing an upload link.
-Upload your digital application file no later than 30 September 2021, 4 p.m.
+Upload your digital application portfolio no later than 2nd of October 2023, 4 p.m. (cut-off deadline) along with the listed documents, each document as a single pdf document and named (e.g., abstract, synopsis, college degree, resume):

 - summary of the planned work of a maximum of 15 lines;